Angeline Stoll Lillard

-Dr. Angeline Stoll Lillard is a professor of psychology at the University of Virginia, where she directs the Early Development Laboratory, one of four child development laboratories in the psychology department at the university.
-Lillard is an internationally recognized expert in Montessori education and the author of Montessori: The Science Behind the Genius, which is in its third edition, has been translated into several languages, and was awarded the Cognitive Development Society Book Award in 2006.
+Dr. Angeline Stoll Lillard is a professor of psychology and director of the Early Development Laboratory at the University of Virginia.
+Lillard is an internationally recognized expert on Montessori education and child development.
+Her research and writing explores these topics in a number of respects including learning through pretend play, the efficacy and impact of Montessori vs non-Montessori schools, and equitable access to Montessori education.
+Lillard is an elected fellow of the American Association for the Advancement of Science, the American Psychological Association, and the Association for Psychological Science.
+In addition to her academic publications, she is the author of Montessori: The Science Behind the Genius - applying modern academic research to evaluate Maria Montessori's theories of education.
+The book was awarded the Cognitive Development Society Book Award in 2006.

 Biography

-Dr. Lillard completed her PhD under the supervision of John Flavell at Stanford University in 1991.
-Her dissertation research, focusing on young children's mental representations of pretend play, was awarded theAmerican Psychological Association's Outstanding Dissertation Award of 1992, and later the Boyd McCandless Award for early contributions to developmental science.
+Lillard completed her PhD under the supervision of John Flavell at Stanford University in 1991.
+Her dissertation research, focusing on young children's mental representations of pretend play, was awarded the American Psychological Association's Outstanding Dissertation Award of 1992, and later the Boyd McCandless Award for early contributions to developmental science.

 Lillard began her career in academia at the University of San Francisco, where she served as assistant professor of psychology from 1991 to 1995.
 She was then awarded funding by the National Science Foundation to serve as a visiting professor of psychology at University of California, Berkeley for one year.
 At the conclusion of that role, Dr. Lillard moved to the University of Virginia, where she has remained since.

-Lillard is author of Montessori: The Science Behind the Genius, 3rd edition.
 Her scientific work has appeared in journals such as the Psychological Bulletin, Science, Pediatrics, and Psychological Science, and has been featured in popular press outlets including Nightline, The Washington Post, Forbes, and Slate.
 Lillard is a frequent keynote speaker at psychology, Montessori, and education conferences nationally and internationally.